Vinicius-Evangelista/CurrencyTracker/README.md

 ![user interface](docs/imgs/ui.png)

 # 💱 Currency Tracker

+---

+> I noticed that the project requirements mention the use of "the DDD pattern", but actually, DDD is not a pattern — it's a **strategic approach to business modeling** and software design.
+It helps to align the technical solution with the business domain through concepts like bounded contexts, aggregates, and ubiquitous language.

+---

 A fullstack application to monitor real-time exchange rates and keep a history of currency conversions.